 The Central African Republic has experienced almost constant volatility and instability in recent decades, and remains one of the least developed countries in the world.
 To contribute to the emergency health response for conflict afflicted populations across the country, The MENTOR Initiative has partnered with The Department for International Development to lead a consortium of international NGO partners.
-This consortium – comprised of International Medical Corps (IMC), Cordaid and Oxfam, who have been collaborating in this style for more than 18 months previously – aims to reach more than 460,000 across two years with quality health services in environments where healthcare would otherwise be practically non-existent.
+This consortium – comprised of The MENTOR Initiative, International Medical Corps (IMC), and Cordaid who have been collaborating in this style for more than 18 months previously – aims to reach more than 460,000 across two years with quality health services in environments where healthcare would otherwise be practically non-existent.

 The consortium will focus on health provision in four key prefectures across the country – Ouham, Ouham-Pendé, Basse-Kotto and Haute-Kotto.
 Assistance to affected populations will focus on the needs of different communities, as each partner brings their own specific areas of expertise to a coordinated response.
 Working closely in partnership with the Ministry of Health, essential services will be delivered across community, primary and secondary healthcare levels, alongside an additional focus on WASH provision.